PT, DPT, COMT

 PT, PRPC, CMPT

-My Why: I have always enjoyed a very active lifestyle and have been able to continue to be active as a result of physical therapy I have learned and applied to myself.
-I am passionate about being able to help others be able to do the activities they enjoy doing, no matter how simple or difficult that they may be.
+My Why: I have always enjoyed a very active lifestyle and have been able to continue being active because of the physical therapy interventions I have learned and have applied to myself.
+I am passionate about being able to help others do the activities they enjoy doing most – no matter how simple or difficult they may be.

 My Personal Life: My hometown is Kansas City, MO and my husband and I raised our three children there.
 I loved playing sports throughout my childhood, and then coached my daughters when they were involved in sports in their childhood.
 When our youngest daughter had graduated from high school in 2016, we decided to move to Franklin, TN to be able to do all of the things we enjoy doing outdoors in warmer temperatures such as hiking, biking, golf and camping.

 My Professional Life: I have over 30 years’ experience working as a Physical Therapist.
 My initial focus of my career was in Outpatient Orthopedics.
 About 20 years ago, I was led to my specialty of Pelvic Floor Physical Therapy.
 I was amazed by what I learned about my body, specifically how the pelvic floor muscles can be the cause of hip, back and pelvic pain.
 I then became passionate about using this information to help others get to the root of their problems to be able to get back the quality of life they deserve.
 Recently, I became discouraged that time constraints, and insurance restrictions were not allowing me to provide quality of care to my patients.
 I decided to join Nashville PT to be able to have the 1:1 time with patients to be able to fully listen and treat in a comfortable setting.

 My Favorite Color: Blue.
 It was team color for many of both mine and my children’s sports teams.
 I’ve also been told it is a good color for me to wear.